centrahq/api-documentation/source/guides/cms/index.md

 The structure is based on this concept:

 * You can have multiple sections, and in each section you can have multiple articles.
-* You can have multiple pages in an article, and each page has a template.
+* You can have multiple parts in an article, and each part has a template.
 * Each template can have multiple slots, and each slot has different settings depending on the slot type.

 Then, we have a few different types of slots: